La Cañada Flintridge and Housing History

 On October 10, 2023, the City filed an appeal maintaining that re-zoning could be adopted sequentially within a reasonable time after adoption of the Housing Element.
 Oral arguments were held on December 17, 2024 in the Court of Appeal.

 On December 27, 2024, the Court of Appeal dismissed the City’s appeal as moot.
 The Court of Appeal concluded that, because the City complied with the trial court’s order to adopt the zoning regulations to implement the Housing Element (in order to also comply with state law), there was no effective relief the Court of Appeal can grant.
-The case is now back with the trial court for final proceedings.

 Opening brief